tonylitianyu/tonylitianyu/README.md

-💼&nbsp;&nbsp;&nbsp;Ph.D.
+💼&nbsp;&nbsp;&nbsp;Incoming Ph.D.
 Student working on Robotics at GRASP Lab , University of Pennsylvania</a>

 🌱&nbsp;&nbsp;&nbsp;Interested in **Motion Planning**, **Control Theory**, and **Machine Learning** in **Robotics**